 Check this if you'll be adding code (or don't like smileys).

-To confirm that you are human write OK, uppercase:: (by the way we have several filters in place and we monitor everything, so don't loose time)
+(by the way we have several filters in place and we monitor everything, so don't loose time)

 shortcuts (IE and NS6 only): hit alt+s to send, alt+p to preview, or alt+r to reset